robogeek/webhook-resthook-demo-nodejs/README.md

 This repository contains two web services written in TypeScript, and running on top of ExpressJS on Node.js.

-The `client` directory contains a client service that handles some WebHook and REST Hook subscriptions.
+The `receiver` directory contains a client service that handles some WebHook and REST Hook subscriptions.

-The `service` directory contains a service that distributes events with both the WebHook and REST Hook model.
+The `sender` directory contains a service that distributes events with both the WebHook and REST Hook model.

 In both: